d3sformal/debug-infra-gentests/README.md

 So far, we haven't yet figured out how to insert our **module** metadata as the very last entries, which would make the above 21 tests pass.

+# AI/LLM usage disclosure

+LLMs have been used to consult on **exactly and only** these topics  (used models: ChatGPT 4, Gemini 2.5 Flash):

+## AI/LLM content that was NOT used

+1. Brief overview of the capacities of LLVM to transfer information between individual LLVM passes
+    * dead end
+2. Quick preliminary analysis of a [demangling issue encountered](./notes/0x-llvm-demangling.md)
+    * majority was a "quick intro" to mangled symbol "syntax"
+    * analysis in the [linked document](./notes/0x-llvm-demangling.md) was performed by human
+3. Linking of multiple libraries into one
+    * generated `Cmake` examples not functional
+4. Discussion of ZMQ's buffer flushing - whether it is possible to force-flush them
+    * last resort option used after studying documentation & searching internet forums
+    * results *not used*

+## AI/LLM content used in this project

+1. Generation of boilerplate code to set up a LLVM pass
+    * < 25 lines of code artifacts used, combined with official documentation
+    * usage of `llvmGetPassPluginInfo`, `registerPipelineStartEPCallback` in [the LLVM pass](./sandbox/01-llvm-ir/llvm-pass/src/pass.cpp)
+2. Translation of CMake directives (in `CMakeLists.txt`) specifying compile time options for LLVM plugins (`-mllvm`) into `cmake` options supplied on the command line
+    * plus a discussion of possibilities regarding individual-file setting of such flags (instead of project-wide scope) - *not used*
+3. Parsing numbers in C++ without exceptions (e.g. without `std::stoi`, ...)
+    * only used as a reference point, usage of `std::from_chars` in this codebase is derived from official documentation
+4. Final report generation and initial proofreading
+    * generated and heavily edited several `Components` paragraphs
+    * generated and slightly edited the first `Conclusion` paragraph
+    * proofreading of the entire document, cherry-picking phrasing and flow